A Pathway to Healing, Insight,

 Walking with Reverence

-These medicines open us.
-And in doing so, they ask us to face the most difficult work that we will do over the course of our lives.
-As such, it becomes necessary to bring other tools into our process—therapeutic, somatic, spiritual—so that the insights we receive can be integrated and lived.
+These medicines have the power to open us in profound ways.
+As such, they can ask us to engage in some of the most difficult work that we will ever do over the course of our lives.
+It is necessary to bring the right tools into our process—therapeutic, somatic, spiritual—so that the insights we receive can be integrated and lived.

-They ask us to engage not just with our own stories, but with the world we live in:
+They ask us to engage not just with our own stories, but with the world we live in, tThe culture we participate in, the systems we perpetuate, and the earth we are part of.

-In the Amazon, and elsewhere where plant medicine traditions are practiced, practitioners devote their entire lives to the study of these plants.
+15 years ago, I found my way onto the path of Ayawaska in the Peruvian Amazon.
+There, like many places around the world where indigenous communities still hold plant medicine lineages, practitioners devote their entire lives to the study of these medicines.
 These plants are revered not simply as tools, but as sentient teachers that carry wisdom, perspective, and a sacred vibration that can be transmitted to us.

 It’s from a place of humility, care, and commitment that I craft my offerings and writings to support people on their journey.
 And as someone who’s ever listening and learning to what the plants (and other humans) hae to teach.

-May what you find here meet you in the season you’re in, and support you in walking your own sacred path—with clarity, reverence, and heart.
+May what you find here support you in walking your own sacred path—with clarity, reverence, and heart.